 Full Time 4WD

 Full time 4WD is like a combination of an AWD system and a part time 4WD system.
 Like AWD, it runs constantly and can be safely used on pavement.
 However, the combined use of a differential and a transfer case make a full time 4WD system more rugged and durable than AWD.
-Full time 4WD can be found on larger SUVs and some trucks.
+This can be found on larger SUVs and some trucks.
 Most of these vehicles can be manually switched from 4WD high to 4WD low, depending on the driving conditions you encounter.
 4WD high is for use on pavement or in moderate weather conditions.
-4WD low is only for off-road use or in the very worst weather conditions, such as heavy snow or ice.
+4WD low is only for off-road use or in the very worst weather conditions, like heavy snow or ice.

 Part Time 4WD